Mirza Aziz Koka: Later life

 During the rule of Jahangir, however, he lost many positions, as he along with Raja Man Singh I supported the rebellion of the eldest son of Prince Salim, Khusrau Mirza, who was Akbar's choice for his successor and had his rank raised above his father Salim by Akbar.
 Khusrau's rebellion was crushed in 1606.
 He was first blinded and then imprisoned.
 Jahangir in retaliation took away much of their powers, and chided them in the Jahangirnama.
 Aziz Koka was so much devoted to the cause of Khusrau that he is recorded to have repeatedly declared:

 "I am willing that they (the fate) should convey the good news of his (Khusrau's) sovereignty to my right ear and should seize my soul from my left ear."

 Later in life, Mirza Aziz Koka regained his position, but his clan could never regain the royal patronage, as they enjoyed during his father's lifetime.

+Aziz Koka had many children.
 One of his daughter was married to the Khusrau Mirza.
 Another of his daughters, Habiba Banu Begum was married to the fourth son of Akbar, Mughal prince Sultan Murad Mirza in 1587; and had two sons, Rustam Mirza (b.
 1588) and Alam Mirza (b.
 1590).
+His oldest son, Mirza Shamshi, entitled Jahangir Quli Khan, served as the governor of Junagadh.
+Jahangir Quli's son, Bahram, established the settlement of Behrampura in Gujarat.

+Another son of Khan Azam was Mirza Shadman, who in Jahangir's time received the title of Shadi Khan.
+Another was Mirza Khurram, who in Akbar's reign was governor of Junagarh in Gujarat, which was his father's fief.
+In Jahangir's time he became known as Kamal Khan and was appointed to accompany Prince Khurram (Shah Jahan).
+Another son of his was Abdullah who in Jahangir's time received the title of Sirdar Khan.
+The emperor had imprisoned him in the fort of Gwalior along with his father.
+Yet another son, Anwar was married to the daughter of Zain Khan Koka.

 He built his tomb, Chausath Khamba, literally 64 pillars, during 1623–24, near the Nizamuddin Dargah shrine complex in Delhi.